The Indian Association for Social Psychiatry

 1. The oration award will be declared one year in advance at every annual conference of the Indian Association for Social Psychiatry.

-2. Any Fellow of the IASP with atleast 10 years of professional standing can propose the name of any other Fellow of the IASP for the oration award.
+Any Fellow of the IASP with at least 10 years of professional standing can propose the name of any other Fellow of the IASP for the oration award.
 The nominee should be a Fellow of IASP and should be above 55 years of age.
+The proposal including biodata of the nominee must be submitted as a soft copy to the Chairperson, Awards Committee, by a date determined by the Council of the IASP.
+The proposal must be accompanied by signed written consent from the nominee.
+IASP membership status, including membership no. of the proposer and the nominee, should be included in the nomination letter.

-6. Contribution to the service and development of social psychiatry in India – 30 marks
+1. Contribution to the service and development of Social Psychiatry in India – 30 marks

 Prize